jondowson/pod/README.md

 As such pod is very useful in development/testing environments as well as in production when opscenter is not an option.

 **Features:**
--  flexible:   can install a dse cluster locally and/or on remote machines (or span both).
+-  flexible:&nbsp;&nbsp;&nbsp;can install a dse cluster locally and/or on remote machines (or span both).
--  complete:   will distribute, untar and configure all software sent to each server.
+-  complete:&nbsp;&nbsp;&nbsp;will distribute, untar and configure all software sent to each server.
 -  simplicity: settings are defined in just **two** configuration files.
     -  one for cluster-wide settings.
     -  one for server level settings.